Black to the Blind: Background and release history

 Black to the Blind was recorded between July and August 1997 at Selani Studio in Olsztyn, Poland, and was produced by Piotr "Peter" Wiwczarek and Andrzej Bomba.
 The album was mastered by Julita Emanuiłow.
 The album features cover art by Jacek Wiśniewski.
-Song "Carnal" from the album was used in Polish action movie Gniew (Anger) from 1998, directed by Marcin Ziębiński.
-It was also released by Koch International as part of soundtrack for this movie.
+The song "Carnal" taken from this album was used in the Polish action movie Gniew (Anger) from 1998, directed by Marcin Ziębiński.
+It was also released by Koch International as part of the movie soundtrack.

-In 2012, Witching Hour Productions released remastered edition of Black to the Blind with new cover art, and layout by Zbigniew Bielak.
+In 2012, Witching Hour Productions released a remastered edition of Black to the Blind with new cover art, and layout by Zbigniew Bielak.
 Remastering was made by Wiesławscy Brothers, and it took place at Hertz Studio, Białystok in Poland.

 Music

 Joe DiVita of Loudwire described the album's music, saying: "With just one song cracking four minutes, Vader’s mechanized riffs were a devastating blur and a resounding statement that competition was still fierce regarding pure speed."